Daandelange/kirby3-simplestats/README.md

   'daandelange.simplestats.tracking.enableReferers' => false, // Disable referer tracking
   'daandelange.simplestats.tracking.timeFrameUtility' => new \daandelange\SimpleStats\SimpleStatsTimeFrameUtilityWeekly(), // Here you can put your custom inherited class from SimpleStatsTimeFrameUtility
   'daandelange.simplestats.tracking.timeFrameUtility' => 'weekly', // Alternative
+  'daandelange.simplestats.tracking.method' => \daandelange\SimpleStats\SimpleStatsTrackingMode::OnImage,
 ];
 ````

 Here's a list with options that have been tested. (the `daandelange.simplestats` part has been stripped)
 You might also find some more detailed information in the comments of `options.php`.

 | Option                          | Type                                  | Default         | Description                                                                | Comment                                                                           |